Connecticut real estate trends (May 2022)

 Connecticut real estate market forecast for sellers

-⏰ Homes are selling 10.5 days slower than the annual average
+⏰ Homes are selling 24 days faster than the annual average

 💸 Average listing commission: 2.60%

 💸 Average buyer's commission: 2.80%